 so that the test point is sampled from group $k$ with probability $q_k$ rather than $p_k$, but then conditional on being drawn from group $k$, the remaining features and response $(X^1,Y)$ follow the \emph{same} joint distribution $\Pi_k$.

 In this setting, the weight function $w$ characterizing the covariate shift is simple to compute: at a data point $X = (X^0,X^1)$, the weight function is given by

 if $X^0 = k$, for each $k\in[K]$.
-In particular, implementing WCP (and thus ensuring a predictive coverage guarantee) relies only on knowing these weights; coverage does not rely on any knowledge or assumptions for the distributions $\Pi_k$, which determine the feature and response distributions within each group $k$, since these are assumed to be the same across the training and test data.
+In particular, implementing WCP and thus ensuring a predictive coverage guarantee relies only on knowing these weights; coverage does not rely on any knowledge or assumptions for the distributions $\Pi_k$, which determine the feature and response distributions within each group $k$, since these are assumed to be the same across the training and test data.

-Throughout this paper, we will assume that the test proportions $q_k$ are known.
-Effectively, we are assuming that there is ample unlabeled data (i.e., test points, for which we observe $X$ but not $Y$), so that we can estimate the proportion of subgroups within the target population with extremely high accuracy.
-Alternatively we can interpret this assumption in a different way: we are simply requiring that coverage holds relative to some prespecified distribution over the $K$ groups (e.g., if we set $q_k\equiv 1/K$, this indicates that we are interested in the average group-wise coverage).
+For most of this paper, we will assume that the test proportions $q_k$ are known.
+Effectively, we are assuming that there is ample unlabeled data i.e., test points, for which we observe $X$ but not $Y$, so that we can estimate the proportion of subgroups within the target population with extremely high accuracy or we simply want coverage with respect to the empirical assignment of test points to the different groups.
+In Section~\ref{sec:unknown_qk}, we will extend to the setting where these proportions are unknown, and the $q_k$'s are instead estimated empirically.
+Alternatively we can interpret the assumption that the $q_k$'s are known in a different way: we are simply requiring that coverage holds relative to some prespecified distribution over the $K$ groups.
+For example, if we set $q_k\equiv 1/K$, this indicates that we are interested in the average group-wise coverage.
 The problem of estimating a weight function $w(X)$ then reduces to the question of estimating the proportions $p_1,\dots,p_K$, to characterize the sampling bias of the training data, drawn from $P$, as compared to the target distribution $Q$.